ModischFabrications/EasyLight_PCB/README.md

 Search vor *DAC*, *R-2R* or *resistor ladder* for more references.

+3 Buttons are integrated into the PCB by default, but there are more possibilities by soldering wires into the empty connector next to the buttons to use external ones.

 ### Test Points & Extensions
 I would like to use this schematic for as much as possible, so there are a few "generics" that might not be always needed.